 All in all, Prescott makes for an excellent stop if you’re looking to make the most out of your LA to Grand Canyon road trip.

-No trip to the north of Arizona would be complete without mentioning arguable the state’s most beautiful city: Sedona.
-Known for its iconic red rocks, beautiful scenery, psychic vortexes and new age vibe, Sedona is a wonderful place for anyone to stop at and visit when travelling through Arizona.
+No trip to the north of Arizona would be complete without mentioning arguably the state’s most beautiful city: Sedona.
+Known for its iconic red rocks, beautiful scenery, psychic vortexes and new-age vibe, Sedona is a wonderful place for anyone to stop at and visit when travelling through Arizona.

 Whether you’re interested in hiking (consider going on the iconic Devil’s Bridge hike, the hike to Cathedral Rock or, for the more adventurous, the longer West Fork Trail) or simply want to find some interesting souvenirs (make sure to browse the shops in Tlaquepaque), there is something to suit everyone in Sedona and you’re sure to fall in love with this beautiful Arizona city.

 And for the final stop on the road trip from LA to the Grand Canyon comes Flagstaff, Northern Arizona’s largest city and thriving university town.
 Flagstaff can come as a surprise to many people who have some preconceived notions about what Arizona may look like — especially if you’re visiting in the winter.

 Set high in the mountains amongst lush pine forest, Flagstaff has a distinctly Alpine feel and it is not at all uncommon to have to contend with several feet of snow when visiting here in the cooler months.
 It is home to Arizona’s only ski resort, after all!

 Flagstaff is absolutely worth exploration in its own right (it’s an iconic stop on the historic Route 66) and there are some truly spectacular natural sites nearby that are worth visiting, as well, such as Sunset Crater National Monument.